emacs-exordium/exordium/README.md

 you need to tell it what `clang++` command to use to compile any file, with all the `-I` directives that are necessary for your project.

-The command uses a file `compile_includes` in the project root dir, which specifies how to generate `compilation_database.json` for your project.
+The command uses a file `compile_includes` in the project root directory, which specifies how to generate `compilation_database.json` for your project.
 It is a simple text file indicating where are all the source files and all the include files.
 The "src" directives indicate where to find the source files to put in